At Ohio Valley University, we seek

 Plagiarism is easy to avoid.
 Simply acknowledge the source of any words, phrases, or ideas that you use.
 If you're not sure how to quote or paraphrase a source or if you need help with the format of endnotes or bibliographies, check with me.
 While you can (and in fact should) seek the help and advice of friends, classmates, and tutors, be sure that your written work is completely your own.

-Attendance in class is mandatory; it will be part of the basis for the grade given.
+Attendance in class is mandatory; since class participation is part of the basis for the grade given, failure to attend means that you cannot participate in class and earn these points.
 If you cannot attend for good reason, either notify me beforehand or as soon as possible afterward.
 This applies even if you have an excused absence.
 You will be expected to do all work of any classes missed, except for pop quizzes.
 If you do not intend to attend regularly, kindly withdraw from the class now.

 Do NOT miss class simply because you do not have an assignment finished.
 Do NOT miss class if you can possibly come; save any absences for sickness or death in the family.
 If you have an extended illness, please contact me to let me know.